pcollins2USI/USI-Csharp-Projects/README.md

 # USI-Csharp-Projects
-School Projects
-Each project is a class project from USI.
+School Projects - each project is a class project from USI.